BRGM/ComPASS/docs/wells.rst

 You can set well transients using the `simulation.well_production_history` and `simulation.well_injection_history` functions.
-You will find two example in the :ref:`example scripts section<setting_well_transients>`.
+You will find two examples in the :ref:`example scripts section<setting_well_transients>`.

 .. warning::
     For the time being, closed wells are discard during simulation setup.
-    `simulation.init` will issue a warning not to distribute closed wells, but it's ok to close wells afterwards.
+    `simulation.init` will issue a warning not to distribute closed wells, but it's possible to close a well after `simulation.init` to start the simulation with a closed well.

 Monitoring well state